 In 1978, a group of parents and professionals attended an advocacy training workshop at the International Association for Citizens of Learning Disabilities Convention.
-Inspired and motivated to create change, the group spurred the creation of an autonomous organization with its primary mission to provide education for parents of children with disabilities regarding their children’s needs, rights, and resources and to provide individual advocacy.
-E.A.C.H.--Education Advocacy for Children with Handicaps—as it was then called, was incorporated soon after.
-In July 1983, the acronym was changed to mean "Effective Advocacy for Citizens with Handicaps" when advocacy services were expanded to serve adults with disabilities.
+Inspired and motivated to create change, the group created an autonomous organization with the primary mission of providing education and resources to parents of children with disabilities.
+Education Advocacy for Children with Handicaps, E.A.C.H., was incorporated soon after.
+In July 1983, the organization expanded its mission to include all individuals with disabilities and the name was changed to Effective Advocacy for Citizens with Handicaps, E.A.C.H.

 Watch this video for more information on the P&A System:

 The Brown v.
-Tennessee case, better known as the “waiting list” case, was a class action on behalf of over 6,000 people with intellectual disabilities who were on a waiting list to be enrolled in a Medicaid program to pay for services necessary to remain in the community.
-Because of the settlement in Brown, more than 3,000 people on the waiting list were enrolled into a Medicaid waiver program.
+Tennessee case, better known as the “waiting list” case, was a class action lawsuit on behalf of over 6,000 people with intellectual disabilities who were on a waiting list to be enrolled in a Medicaid program to pay for services necessary to remain in the community.
+As a result of this case, more than 3,000 people on the waiting list were enrolled into a Medicaid waiver program.

 DRT is rooted in individual advocacy, although over the years DRT has expanded its efforts to include systemic and policy change.
 The goal is to amplify the victories won at an individual level, as well as to protect significant policy gains made by the disability community.
 As part of this work, DRT has and continues to collaborate with various Tennessee State Departments in the creation of Memorandums of Understanding.
 These documents outline ways in which DRT and Tennessee State Departments work together to enhance the lives of Tennesseans with disabilities.